 Salary Outlook in Public Health Careers

 A Bachelor’s degree provides entry to a wider variety of roles, though not as many as what is available to those with graduate degrees..
 However, individuals with a bachelor’s degree have an opportunity to work diligently toward a salary which increases over the course of their lifetime, even if they do not further their education.
-While salaries will vary due to all of the factors listed at the beginning of this section, this degree opens the door to more career options, including becoming an occupational health and safety specialist, which is a career with an average salary of $69,370.
+While salaries will vary due to all of the factors listed at the beginning of this section, this degree opens the door to more career options, including becoming an occupational health and safety specialist, which is a career with a median salary of $78,900.

-At the Master’s degree level, there are more job opportunities available than what exist for associate and bachelor degree holders. .
+At the Master’s degree level, there are more job opportunities available than what exist for associate and bachelor degree holders.
 With a Master’s degree, there is greater potential to advance more quickly toward higher paying and management roles, once field experience is added to the resume.
-A Master’s educated public health worker can exceed income of $100,000 per year in a variety of roles, including biostatistician.
+A Master’s educated public health worker can exceed income of $120,000 per year in a variety of roles, including mathematician.

 Employers for Public Health Careers

 Immense growth is expected for jobs in the public health field over the next ten years.
-The U.S. Bureau of Labor Statistics expects about 11 percent more jobs to open between 2018 and 2028 for educators in health and community health workers, alone.
-Medical and business fields are also opening more for public health graduates.
+The U.S. Bureau of Labor Statistics expects about 23 percent more jobs to open between 2024 and 2034 for medical and health service managers alone.

 Some potential employment pathways for public health graduates include: